Kata Bella Logo

 Continuum Athletics

 This one’s for all you energised bunnies around Canggu.
 Three times a week, they get together for different types of training.
 Tuesdays are for interval trainings, Thursdays are threshold sessions, and Sundays are for long, easy runs.
 Don’t be intimidated if you spot some seriously athletic-looking people there – everyone who wants to get fitter and challenge themselves is welcome.
-It’s a friendly bunch who genuinely support each other.
+It’s a friendly bunch who support each other.

 Follow their Instagram @continuum.athletics for the weekly schedule and meet-up points.